CategoryDiscourse

 Abortion Costs and the Language of Torture

 Abstract Following the U.S. Supreme Court’s decision in Dobbs v.
 Jackson Women’s Health Org., several states imposed significant restrictions on abortion.
-Some of these states established medical exceptions that would allow a woman or any other pregnant person to receive an abortion only if they face “a life-threatening physical condition aggravated by, caused by, or arising from a pregnancy that...
+Some of these states established medical exceptions that would allow a pregnant person to receive an abortion only if they face “a life-threatening physical condition aggravated by, caused by, or arising from a pregnancy that places the female...

 Special Education Entwinement